the-florist/galactic-environment-statistics/README.md

 ## Contact

-If you would like to report any bugs, feel free to report them on the repository or to contact me directly at [Named Link](eaf49@cam.ac.uk).
+If you would like to report any bugs, feel free to report them on the repository or to contact me directly at [eaf49@cam.ac.uk](mailto:eaf49@cam.ac.uk).